hashicorp/vault/website/source/guides/upgrading/index.html.md

 # Upgrading Vault

 These are general upgrade instructions for Vault for both non-HA and HA setups.
-Please ensure that you also read the version-specific upgrade notes which can be found in the sidebar.
+_Please ensure that you also read any version-specific upgrade notes which can be found in the sidebar._

 **Always** back up your data before upgrading!
 Vault does not make backwards-compatibility guarantees for its data store.
 If you need to roll back